The Best Weed Killer For Lawns

 I’ve found they can be used on lawns 3 months or older but I only use the weed killer during the spring and autumn, I avoid the height of summer when the lawn might be stressed.

 How Many Times a Year Can a Weed Killer be Applied?

-Most granular or concentrated liquid weed killers can be applied twice a year, the first application should be at the start of the growing season in the spring.
-The second application should be in early autumn.
+Most granular or concentrated liquid weed killers can be applied twice a year, I suggest one application at the start of the growing season in the spring.
+The second application can be in early autumn.

 How Long After Applying a Lawn Weed Killer Can Pets and Children be Allowed Onto the Lawn?

 In most cases, pets and children can be allowed onto the lawn after 24 hours or after the product has dried, whichever is the longest.

 No, most targeted lawn weed killers do not affect moss.
 I have used both Weedol and Greenforce on mossy lawns, and they had no effect on the moss.

 Some, such as “all in one” products, may contain Iron Sulphate, which turns the grass bright green and also kills light lawn moss.
 However, I know from experience that these products are rarely effective against lawns suffering from severe moss infestations.